dewiweb/chataigne_spatiale/README.md

 +  [Flexi Bezier Tool](https://github.com/shspage/blenderbezierutils)(to draw bezier curves with mouse in Blender)\
 + INSTRUCTIONS to use [blender2chataigne.py](../master/blender_files/blender_scripts) script to export 2D/3D BEZIER\
   and POLY selected curves usable next in Chataigne(file > import) as Mapping(s) in a new sequence:\
-  -- Launch blender in commandline/terminal, draw and choose a curve, lanch the script in scripting panel\
+  -- Launch blender in commandline/terminal, draw and choose a curve, launch the script in scripting panel\
-  -- then, in commandline/terminal:
+  -- then, in commandline/terminal:\
   -- choose save path and filename of your *.lilnut file,\
   -- choose an export mode:\
   -- (in 3D mode, curves are converted in 3 Mappings (X,Y,Z) with fixed easing.)--\